Is Your Portco Burdened by Multiple, Un-unified Lead Management Processes?

 • Customer

-Knowing where individuals are in the funnel helps you to know what communication you should execute and when.
+.
 Your team will be following a unified lead management process with clearly defined criteria and objectives for each lead.
 They will know how to engage with an individual at that particular time and what desired outcomes are required.
 This will create an efficient flow to move leads through the funnel.
 You will know how effective your current efforts are, particularly where leads convert effectively and where they don’t.

 Understanding the Urgency of a Unified Lead Management Process